MyCodeBits/Term2-Udacity-CarND-Unscented-Kalman-Filter-Project/README.md

+[image1]: ./outputs/1.png "1"
+[image2]: ./outputs/2.png "2"
+[image3]: ./outputs/3.png "3"
+[image4]: ./outputs/4.png "4"

-# Unscented Kalman Filter Project Starter Code
+# Unscented Kalman Filter Project
 Self-Driving Car Engineer Nanodegree Program

+The README for project starter code in order to do the code setup is at this [Udacity link.](https://github.com/udacity/CarND-Unscented-Kalman-Filter-Project)

+##Brief on Project.
-In this project utilize an Unscented Kalman Filter to estimate the state of a moving object of interest with noisy lidar and radar measurements.
-Passing the project requires obtaining RMSE values that are lower that the tolerance outlined in the project reburic.
+In this project, we will utilize a Kalman filter to estimate the state of a moving object of interest with noisy lidar and radar measurements.
+It is expected to keep the RMSE (error) values, **[px, py, vx, and vy]** less than or equal to the values **[.09, .10, .40, .30]**.

-This project involves the Term 2 Simulator which can be downloaded [here](https://github.com/udacity/self-driving-car-sim/releases)
+This project uses the Term 2 Simulator which can be downloaded [here.](https://github.com/udacity/self-driving-car-sim/releases)

-This repository includes two files that can be used to set up and intall [uWebSocketIO](https://github.com/uWebSockets/uWebSockets) for either Linux or Mac systems.
+This repository includes two files that can be used to set up and install [uWebSocketIO](https://github.com/uWebSockets/uWebSockets) for either Linux or Mac systems.
 For windows you can use either Docker, VMware, or even [Windows 10 Bash on Ubuntu](https://www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10/) to install uWebSocketIO.
 Please see [this concept in the classroom](https://classroom.udacity.com/nanodegrees/nd013/parts/40f38239-66b6-46ec-ae68-03afd8a601c8/modules/0949fca6-b379-42af-a919-ee50aa304e6a/lessons/f758c44c-5e40-4e01-93b5-1a82aa4e044f/concepts/16cf4a78-4fc7-49e1-8621-3450ca938b77) for the required version and installation scripts.

-Once the install for uWebSocketIO is complete, the main program can be built and ran by doing the following from the project top directory.
+Once the install for uWebSocketIO is complete, the main program can be built and run by doing the following from the project top directory.

 1. mkdir build
 2. cd build
 3. cmake ..
 4. make
-5. ./UnscentedKF
+5. ./ExtendedKF

-Note that the programs that need to be written to accomplish the project are src/ukf.cpp, src/ukf.h, tools.cpp, and tools.h

-The program main.cpp has already been filled out, but feel free to modify it.

-Here is the main protcol that main.cpp uses for uWebSocketIO in communicating with the simulator.

-INPUT: values provided by the simulator to the c++ program
+__INPUT:__ values provided by the simulator to the c++ program

-["sensor_measurement"] => the measurment that the simulator observed (either lidar or radar)
+["sensor_measurement"] => the measurement that the simulator observed (either lidar or radar)

-OUTPUT: values provided by the c++ program to the simulator
+__OUTPUT:__ values provided by the c++ program to the simulator

 ["estimate_x"] <= kalman filter estimated position x ["estimate_y"] <= kalman filter estimated position y